 Revitalizing food, communities, and economies in the Rocky Mountain West.

 Locally grown grains are essential to successful and sustainable local food economies.
-And it's not just about the environmental impacts - the social, healtlh and economical benefits to our communities are plentiful as well.
+And it's not just about the environmental impacts - the social, health and economical benefits to our communities are plentiful as well.

 To inspire a revival of localized grain systems across the Rocky Mountain West, Grain School offers innovative curricula and access to experts to help train and empower people to grow, mill, and steward heritage grains in their communities.
-By returning heritage grains into active production, we can help restore cultural pride and prosperity in our communities, linking together bakers, malsters, brewers, chefs, and consumers.
+By returning heritage grains into active production, we can help restore cultural pride and prosperity in our communities, linking together bakers, maltsters, brewers, chefs, and consumers.

 About Grain School

 Established in 2016, UCCS Grain School has evolved into an trans-disciplinary course, inviting scientists and academics to connect with artisans of the grain chain, including farmers, millers, maltsters, brewers and bakers, chefs, educators, and writers.
 During this three-day seminar, students can earn credit by taking courses in the history of land-race grains, crop breeding, nutritional and health issues, baking, fermentation and cooking, and production techniques.
 Representatives from the entire industry from growers, millers, farmers, brewers, distillers, maltsters, bakers, chefs, food service staff or personnel, college students, and gardeners, contribute as part of this great exchange of teaching and learning.